A very easy recipe for spicy Mexican deviled eggs with avocado or guacamole filling, a real treat for the Easter brunch.

-Give the eggs to a saucepan, cover well with water and bring to a boil.
+- Cook eggs: Place the eggs into a saucepan, cover well with water, and bring to a boil.
 Remove from the heat and let stand, covered, for 13 minutes.
-Drain and give to a bowl of iced water.
+Drain and place into a bowl of iced water.
 Let stand for about 5 minutes.
-Peel the eggs.
+Peel.

-Halve the eggs and carefully remove the egg yolks.
-Give the egg yolks to a bowl and mash them with a fork.
+- Make filling: Halve and carefully remove the yolks.
+Place the egg yolks into a bowl and mash them with a fork.
 Add the avocado and mash with a fork again, mixing well.
 You can use a blender for a smoother consistency.

-Halve the tomato and remove its seeds.
+- Chop vegetables: Halve the tomato and remove its seeds.
 Chop the tomato very finely.
 Chop the spring onions very finely as well.
-Keep about 1 tablespoons of the chopped greens of the spring onions for sprinkling over the eggs when ready to serve.
+Keep about 1 tablespoon of the chopped greens of the spring onions for sprinkling over the eggs when ready to serve.
 Grate the garlic clove.

-Give the tomatoes, spring onions and garlic to the bowl together with a pinch of lime zest, the juice of half a lime, pure chili powder or cayenne pepper to taste, ground coriander, ground cumin, salt and pepper to taste as well.
+- Combine filling: Add tomatoes, spring onions and garlic to the bowl together with a pinch of lime zest, the juice of half a lime, pure chili powder or cayenne pepper to taste, ground coriander, ground cumin, salt, and pepper to taste as well.
 Add more lime juice if necessary.

-Stuff the egg white halves with the guacamole.
-Place the deviled eggs on a serving platter and sprinkle them with the remaining herbs, some chili powder or cayenne pepper, finely chopped greens from the spring onions and finely chopped radishes, if desired.
+- Stuff the egg white halves with the filling.
+Place on a serving platter and sprinkle with the remaining herbs, some chili powder or cayenne pepper, finely chopped greens from the spring onions, and finely chopped radishes, if desired.